 “Yes, sir, I’m sorry, I should have introduced myself first.
 We aren’t accustomed to many visitors; I am out of the habit of society.”

 “I suppose not,” she said.
 “There is no sign of it so far, though, Colonel.
-Please sit down, I will ask Mary to bring you some refreshment.
+Please sit down, I will ask Sally to bring you some refreshment.
 Some wine, perhaps?”

 “I’d prefer tea,” Johnny said, and she looked surprised and slightly relieved.